Lovinity/wwsu/README.md

 #### Response 200
         {
             state: '', // State of the WWSU system
+            dj: null, // The ID of the DJ currently on the air, or null if not applicable.
-            dj: '', // If someone is on the air, host name - show name, or name of sports for sports broadcasts
+            show: '', // If someone is on the air, host name - show name, or name of sports for sports broadcasts
             showStamp: null, // When a show starts, this is the ISO timestamp which the show began
             attendanceID: null, // The ID of the Attendance record the system is currently running under
             track: '', // Currently playing track either in automation or manually logged